 Vegan Gluten-free Grain-free Cinnamon Hazelnut Chocolate Chip Cookies!
 These are just 7 ingredients (+salt), oil-free, grain-free and bursting with cinnamon flavor and a deep roasted hazelnut richness!

 My all time favorite flavor is cinnamon.
 It has an amazing ability to sweeten and warm up any dish, whether savory or sweet.
 Cinnamon rolls are one of my favorite indulgences, simply because of their intense cinnamon flavor.
-My Cinnamon Roll Bliss Bars are a favorite among friends.
-Also, my Raw Vegan Cinnamon Spice Cheesecake is a huge hit with family and friends!
+My Cinnamon Roll Granola Bars are a favorite among friends and my family can never get enough of this Cinnamon Applesauce Quick Bread.

 I took that strong cinnamon flavor as inspiration for these cookies.
 It has a lot of cinnamon, but it works out amazing.
 I combined it with roasted hazelnuts that I made into a butter.
 The two flavors combined are divine.

 With just 8 ingredients, these cookies are incredibly easy and full of amazing flavor.
 They are vegan, gluten-free, oil-free, flour-free, egg-free and grain-free, so they will suit a large amount of people!
 I love classic chocolate chip cookies and creating these Vegan Cinnamon Hazelnut Chocolate Chip Cookies, is a wonderful twist to the classic flavor.

 I’m also showing you today how to make homemade hazelnut butter, which holds them together perfectly…..no need for egg substitutes!
 These cookies have an amazing soft, chewiness that is addicting…similar to the chewiness from an oatmeal cookie.

 The ground up almonds lend a ton of moisture and texture and keep it oil-free!